Komodo Liveaboard from Bali: Best Time for a Cruise

 - September: Slightly fewer tourists, with continued excellent diving conditions.

-- October: The end of the dry season, offering a tranquil atmosphere and stunning sunsets.
+- October: The end of the dry season, offering a tranquil atmosphere and remarkable sunsets.

 Highlights of the Bali-Komodo Liveaboard Cruise

-Embarking on a Komodo cruise from Bali offers a plethora of experiences beyond diving.
+Embarking on a Komodo cruise from Bali offers a many of experiences beyond diving.
 Here are some highlights:

 - Padar Island: Known for its iconic pink beach, Padar Island is a must-visit for its unique landscapes and hiking opportunities.